mrbarbitoff/variant-calling-review/README.md

-# Bioinformatics of short variant calling
+# Bioinformatics of germline variant calling

 This repository contains data and code used to prepare figures for the review on variant calling methods for medical genetics.
 The `bmc_review.R` script contains all the code used for figure generations.
 Additional data files in the repository include: